 General method of instruction

-Lectures, in-class discussions and readings, short field excursions
+Lectures, in-class discussions and readings, one two-day field trip

 Class assignments and grading

 Short problem sets, final report and oral presentation